Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 But why do some enterprises resist modernizing their legacy systems?

-They’re still functional
+Legacy systems are still functional

 Legacy systems offer the kind of durability and reliability that comes with decades of testing and development.
 And for a lot of enterprises, their legacy systems are still functioning well enough to support global operations.

-This is why platforms like OpenLegacy are designed to maximize the value of legacy systems through smart integration.
+Platforms like OpenLegacy are designed to maximize the value of legacy systems through smart integration.
 So, rather than being forced to replace reliable core systems, enterprises can create hybrid integrations, connecting these systems to digital services.

 Consequently, they can improve operational efficiency and meet customer demands without the risks incurred by total migration.